gottacatchenall/thesis_proposal/README.md

-of dynamical systems, describing how the value of an observable state of the system, represented by a vector of numbers $[x_1, x_2, \dots, x_n]^T = \vec{x}$ changes as over time, yielding models in the form of differential equations in continuous-time settings--$\frac{dx}{dt} = f(x)$-- or difference equations in discrete-time settings--$x_t = f(x_{t-1})$--where $f:\mathbb{R}^n \to \mathbb{R}^n$ is an arbitrary function describing how the system changes on a moment-to-moment basis (e.g. in the context of communities, $f$ could be Lotka-Voltera, Holling-Type-III or DeAngelis-Beddington functional response).
-The initial success of these forms of models can be traced back to the larger program of ontological reductionism, which became the default approach to modeling in the sciences after its early success in physics, which, by the time ecology was becoming a quantitative science (sometime in the 20th century, depending on who you ask), became the foundation for early quantitative models in ecology.
+of dynamical systems, describing how the value of an observable state of the system, represented by a vector of numbers $[x_1, x_2, \dots, x_n]^T = \vec{x}$ changes as over time, yielding models in the form of differential equations in continuous-time settings, $\frac{dx}{dt} = f(x)$, or difference equations in discrete-time settings, $x_t = f(x_{t-1})$, where $f:\mathbb{R}^n \to \mathbb{R}^n$ is an arbitrary function describing how the system changes on a moment-to-moment basis (e.g. in the context of communities, $f$ could be Lotka-Voltera, Holling-Type-III or DeAngelis-Beddington functional response).
+The form of this functional response in real systems is effectively unknown, and some forms are inherently more "forecastable" than others [@Chen2019RevCom; @Pennekamp2019IntPre; @Beckage2011LimPre].
+The initial success of these forms of models can be traced back to the larger program of ontological reductionism, which became the default approach to modeling in the sciences after its early success in physics, which, by the time ecology was becoming a quantitative science (sometime in the 20th century, depending on who you ask), became the foundation for mathematical models in ecology.

-However, we run into many problems when aiming to apply this type of model to empirical data in ecology.
-Ecosystems are perhaps the quintessential example of system that cannot be understood by iterative reduction of its components into constituent parts---ecological phenomena are emergent are the product of different mechanisms operating a different spatial, temporal, and organizational scales [@Levin1992ProPat].
-Further, the form of this functional response in real systems is effectively unknown, and some forms are inherently more "forecastable" than others [@Chen2019RevCom;
+However, we run into many problems when aiming to apply this type of model to empirical ecological data.
+Ecosystems are perhaps the quintessential example of system that cannot be understood by iterative reduction of its components into constituent parts---ecological phenomena are emergent: the product of different mechanisms operating a different spatial, temporal, and organizational scales [@Levin1992ProPat].
+Further this analytical approach to modeling explicitly ignores known realities: ecological dynamics not deterministic and many analytic models in ecology assume long-run equilibrium.
+Finally, perhaps the biggest challenge in using these models to describe ecological processes is ecosystems consist of more dimensions than the tools of analytic models are suited for.
-@Pennekamp2019IntPre; @Beckage2011LimPre].
-Further this analytical
-approach to modeling explicitly ignores known realities: ecological dynamics not deterministic, many analytic models in ecology assume long-run equilibrium.
-Finally, perhaps the biggest challenge in using these models to describe ecological processes is ecosystems vary across more variables than the tools of analytic models are suited for.
 As the number of variables in an analytic model increases, so does the ability of the scientist to discern clear relationships between them given a fixed amount of data, the so-called "curse" of dimensionality.

 But these problems are not solely unique to ecology.
 The term _ecological forecasting_ implicitly creates an analogy with weather